 This is a condition where light fails to focus on a single point on the retina, resulting in blurred or stretched-out vision.
-Double vision, headaches and squints are common symptoms of astigmatism.
+Double vision, headaches are common symptoms of astigmatism.

 This is a form of refractive error where light focuses behind the retina rather than on it.
 People with hyperopia can see objects at a distance but have problems focussing on things that are close up.
 This is a condition that is likely to worsen with age.

 This is an age-related refractive error where the lens is no longer flexible enough to change shape and allow the eye to focus clearly on near objects.

 How can you prevent refractive error?

 Recent research suggests that a lack of sunlight in early childhood and the teen years can increase the risk of myopia so ensuring children spend plenty of time outside seems a sensible precaution.
 In the past, some people believed that it was possible to correct refractive errors by performing regular eye exercises, but there is no evidence to suggest there is any benefit to doing this.
 Unfortunately, there is no scientifically proven way of preventing a refractive error; it is either a genetic or an age-related condition.
 The good news is that visual impairments caused by a refractive error can usually be completely corrected.